Overgrown Landscape Beds: How To Reclaim An Overgrown Garden

 Controlling Weeds

 Weeds are a common issue in under-managed gardens.
-There are few substitutes to a good hand weeding but you can also try two other methods when recovering overgrown gardens.
+There are few substitutes to a good hand weeding but you can also try a couple other methods when recovering overgrown gardens.

 Over time with pruning, division, and selective plant removal, your garden should be back to its former glory.